From 2physics.com: “5 Needed Breakthroughs” from Wednesday, March 07, 2007

 Such a simple concept renders rather surprising results:

 • There are just over 202 doublings.
 Our working numbers: https://81018.com/chart/

 • Too small to measure, the first 64 notations: https://81018.com/64-notations/

 • We ask: Can this be where the answers to your questions are?

 • The notations create a natural inflation: https://81018.com/ni/

 • The first second emerges within the 143rd notation.

 • The 202nd notation is 10.9816 billion years so we are just 2.8 billion years into it.

 I thought you might find it all of interest.
-I don’t think it’s just poppycock… If it is, it seems we’ll have to re-examine the foundations of logic, mathematics, and integrity, and the concepts of continuity and symmetry?
+I don’t think it’s just poppycock.
+If it is, it seems we’ll have to re-examine the foundations of logic and mathematics, the nature of integrity, and the concepts of continuity and symmetry.